DoanTheLong/DoanTheLong/README.md

-## Hi!
+Hi!
 I'am Doan The Long.
 I'am a graduating student of industrial University of Ho Chi Minh (IUH).
+I'am looking for a professional working environment where I can improve and enhance my skills, as well as dedicate myself to the company.
+### Contact me:
+- My phone: 0328033348
+- My gmail: learning27112001@gmail.com
+- My Address: B12/6/11A Vo Van Van Vinh Loc Binh Chanh

 <!--
 **DoanTheLong/DoanTheLong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I'am looking for a professional working environment where I can improve and enhance my skills, as well as dedicate myself to the company.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...